introvertedspud/retirement-calculator/README.md

 // You won't necessarily hit your exact goal, so to find out what the exact total would be, run the following const balance = calculator.getCompoundInterestWithAdditionalContributions(1000, contributionsNeeded.contributionNeededPerPeriod, 10, .1, 12, 12);
 ```

+### Understanding Return Metrics

+The calculator provides **two distinct return metrics** to give you a complete picture:

+- **`effectiveAnnualReturn`**: Overall account growth rate including both contributions AND investment returns.
+This shows how fast your total account balance grows, but can be misleading when you're making regular contributions.

+- **`averageAnnualInterestRate`**: Investment performance isolated from contribution growth.
+This metric shows the actual returns your investments are earning, making it easier to compare against market benchmarks.

+**Example:** With a $10,000 starting balance, $1,000/month contributions, and 8% market returns over 10 years:
+- `effectiveAnnualReturn`: ~35% (misleading - mostly from contributions!)
+- `averageAnnualInterestRate`: ~5.6% (actual investment performance)

+When investment returns are 0%, both metrics correctly return 0%.

 ### Dynamic Interest Glidepath Calculations